Cognitive Development in Children

-Children grow up in the blink of an eye right from early childhood to their formative years as teenagers, but during that blink of time is when the magic happens.
-Watching your child grow emotionally as well as mentally, and not just physically, makes you proud as a parent and creates fond memories.
+Children grow up in the blink of an eye, right from early childhood to their formative years as teenagers!
+During that blink of time is when the magic happens.
+Watching your child grow emotionally as well as mentally, and not just physically, makes you proud as a parent, and creates fond memories.

 Cognitive development refers to the development of thinking, reasoning, problem-solving, and creative skills.
 A whole-brain cognitive development ensures that your child grows mentally and emotionally.
 According to famous psychologist Jean Piaget, children are found to be as intelligent as adults, the only difference being in their thought processes.

 Contrary to popular belief, children do not soak up information like a sponge and try to make sense of the world around them.
 Their perceptions and perspectives develop and sharpen as a result of cognitive development.

 Major Stages of Cognitive Development in Early Childhood

 At every stage of your child’s development, several changes take place in terms of cognitive development.
 When your child enters the world, he goes through the four main stages of cognitive development, which are listed below:

 In this stage, children soak in the sensations and perceptions of the world through their motor senses.
 They gleefully go through life and enjoy their surroundings to the fullest, learning especially through the manipulation of objects and by touch.
 This is when their senses become activated as they continue to make sense of sensory perceptions and gain awareness of their surroundings.

 The period of time between ages two and seven is dubbed as the preoperational Stage.
 This is the stage when children are not able to make sense of logic but are able to understand images and symbolic representations of information.
 Put simply, this is when they learn visually, and their memory, imagination, and creativity begin to take shape.
 Children typically do not understand the viewpoints of others, and this is when they begin picking up basic words of languages.